Advising people fleeing domestic abuse

 - she has been resident in the UK for five years (beginning on the date she entered the UK or the date the undertaking was signed, whichever is later), or

 Partners of people with limited leave to remain are expected to leave the UK if the relationship ends.
-If homeless and destitute they may be able to get short-term accommodation and support from social work departments if children or vulnerable adults are involved, and this may include assistance with returning home.
+If homeless and destitute they may be able to get short-term accommodation and support from social services if children or vulnerable adults are involved, and this may include assistance with returning home.
 If they cannot 'go home' they should get expert legal advice about options to apply to stay in the UK (on human rights grounds or through the asylum system, for example).

 Parents of British children who entered the UK before 1 January 2021

 A non-EEA national who entered the UK before 1 January 2021 and who at any time before the Brexit transition period ended was the sole parent with care of a British citizen child (known as a ‘Zambrano carer’) could apply to the EU Settlement Scheme (EUSS) on that basis.
 The parent may have had sole care on the grounds of domestic abuse or other reasons.
-Provided the parent’s application to the EUSS was accepted their rights to live, work and access housing and benefits continue to be determined by the rules that applied before the Brexit transition period ended: see the Zambrano carer's page for details.

 If a parent of a British child does not have Zambrano rights, it may be possible to apply leave to remain based on family or private life (Immigration Rules, Appendix FM), and ask for such leave to allow recourse to public funds.
 It is important to get expert legal advice about this.
 See also the Home Office caseworker guidance on private life.